jeffreyiacono/ETL/README.md

 `#query`.
 The [mysql2](https://github.com/brianmario/mysql2) is a good option.

 You can optionally supply a logger that __must__ respond to `#warn` and `#log`.
 Implementation of your logger of choice is left up to the developer.
-See the [logger details](#logger-details) to see what is logged and when.
+View the [logger details](#logger-details) to see what is logged and when.

 ### ETL::Basic